mieweb/docs/SHORTCODES.md

 When adding new shortcodes:

-1. Create the shortcode file in `themes/wc-eh-docs/layouts/shortcodes/`
+1. Create the shortcode file in `themes/mieweb-docs/layouts/shortcodes/`
 2. Document it in this file with usage examples
 3. Test on both WC and EH configurations if brand-specific
+4. Use Tailwind CSS utility classes for styling (avoid custom CSS)
-4. Update the table of contents above
+5. Update the table of contents above

 ## Questions or Issues?